 Ant works here in town as a Youth Pastor.
 The top nationwide movers has been the only steady and available company we have been able to find the last couple of years.
 We have looked.
 There does not seem to be anything besides Rentco Transport Equipment, but even that is out of state.
 For this reason, and many others, we are not about to leave the area and the only work we have been able to find in this economy, even if it is marginal monetary remediation.
 That’s why we needed the bus in the first place.
 So, we have been looking for a local spot.

 The use of truck rental services or Removalists, or simply borrowing similar hardware, is referred to as DIY moving.
 Typically, the parties who are moving borrow or rent a truck or trailer large enough to carry their household goods and, if necessary, obtain moving equipment such as dollies, furniture pads, and cargo belts to protect the furniture or to facilitate the moving companies in Florida.
 Remember to visit this website when you move so you can change your address.

 As the close of our house drew closer, we stepped up efforts to find a place and it is not looking well.
 Every respectable place we have called within 20 miles is full.
 No spaces.
 It’s possible something could open up in the next few months, but it will take a miracle.
 Apparently, we aren’t the only family down-sizing.
 We were offered to stay on a piece of property that Ant’s mom owns as “caretakers.”
-The idea seemed promising as we would have a large property to continue gardening and keeping chickens, and we would pay only a small rent.
-However, after combing through zoning laws and several calls to regional planning to try to find a loophole, we concluded that there is no legal way to live on your own property or someone else’s in an RV (The ONLY exception is if you have an active permit to build a permanent structure on the property). *sigh*
+The idea seemed promising as we would have a large property to continue gardening and keeping chickens, and we would pay only a small rent. its great because there is excellent plumbing on the property, since the last time there was an accident they hired Melbourne’s local Fix It Right Plumbing to fix the pipes so there is no way that there will be an issue after their work.

 Here are some photos of progress.
 Still a lot more to do.